 indexed by the length of the quotients $\cF^{\vee\vee}/\cF$. \end{enumerate} \end{lemm}

-\begin{proof} All statements follow from~\cite[Section~3]{Kieran:weight2}, except the last part of~\ref{enum:DUYdivisor1}.
-To see this, first of all we observe that by its definition, $\overline{M}_{S,n}$ is normal.
+\begin{proof} To show~\ref{enum:DUYdivisor1}, by Remark~\ref{rema:dondivisors} we have $c_1(\cL_1)=2\lambda_S$, where $\cL_1$ is as in the remark.
+Let $\cD$ be the determinant line bundle on $M_{S,n}$ defined in~\cite{Li:uhlencomp} (and denoted by $\cL_{\cM,1}$ in \emph{loc.~cit.}).
+Then $\cL_1\cong \cD^{\otimes 2}$, see~\cite[Lemma~8.3.4]{HL:moduli}.
+Hence the first sentence of~\ref{enum:DUYdivisor1} follows from the main result of~\cite{Li:uhlencomp}.
+In order to prove the second sentence, we observe that by its definition, $\overline{M}_{S,n}$ is normal.
 Since the contraction $\varphi$ is divisorial of relative Picard number~1, by using the restriction sequence for Weil divisors on the smooth locus, we deduce that the base is $\Q$-factorial.
-Moreover, it has symplectic singularities, which are thus canonical. \end{proof}
+Moreover, it has symplectic singularities, which are thus canonical.